Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Discussions and conclusions

 Networked systems have been extensively studied in recent years, where many direct applications for real-world problems are possible.
 In this paper, we have studied multiplex networks, which are a class of multilevel systems.
 There has been great interest in this class of networks recently \cite{kivela2014multilayer,salehi2015spreading,menichetti2016control,de2016physics,aleta2019multilayer,bassett2017network,yuvaraj2021topological,gambuzza2015intra,leyva2018relay,leyva2017inter,singh2015synchronization,schulen2021solitary,gao2012networks,ji2023signal}.
 At the same time, these networks have an intrinsic difficulty regarding mathematical and analytical approaches due to the presence of two different scales of coupling.
 A common technique used to study these systems consists in dividing the whole, multilevel system into smaller representations of the system, e.g. the intra and inter-coupling, which represent the coupling within a layer and between layers, respectively.
 In this regard, many researchers have used this kind of approach to study multilayer networks \cite{kivela2014multilayer,de2013mathematical,boccaletti2014structure,gao2012networks,berner2021multiplex}.

 In this paper, we have contributed to this discussion by introducing an approach to multiplex networks of Kuramoto oscillators.
 This framework allows us to describe the oscillation patterns observed in coupled Kuramoto oscillators on a multiplex network by studying two smaller, simpler systems of Kuramoto oscillators related to the intra and inter-coupling structures.
 With this in mind, we can compose solutions and oscillation patterns in multiplex networks of Kuramoto oscillators in a straightforward way, as shown in Sec. \ref{sec:composed solution}.
 This approach allows us to (i) study the dynamics of a whole multiplex system of oscillators by analyzing the simpler systems represented by the intra and inter-couplings, and (ii) find equilibrium points for a sophisticated multiplex network by composing a solution based on the smaller intra and inter systems.
-This mathematical approach is defined in Props. \ref{prop:composed solution} and \ref{prop:order_parameter}, and it has been explored in numerical simulations, as shown in Figs. \ref{fig:trajectories_multiplex}, \ref{fig:example_natural frequency}, and \ref{fig:distinct_natural_frequency}.
+This mathematical approach is defined in Props. \ref{prop:composed solution} and \ref{prop:order_parameter}, which have been explored in numerical simulations, as shown in Figs. \ref{fig:trajectories_multiplex}, \ref{fig:example_natural frequency}, and \ref{fig:distinct_natural_frequency}.
 Furthermore, we can use a similar idea to extend the approach to study the linear stability of solutions in the multiplex network of Kuramoto oscillators.
 Because we can represent and study the dynamical behavior of a multiplex network using the intra and inter-coupling systems, we can obtain information about the spectral properties of the Jacobian related to the multiplex system by studying the Jacobian of the smaller systems.
 With this, we can analyze the linear stability of the solutions for the intra and inter-coupling system, and then obtain information about the linear stability of the composed solution on the multiplex network.
 This is represented in Prop. \ref{prop:linear stability} and studied numerically in Fig. \ref{fig:solutions_stability}.
+Importantly, this mathematical approach naturally generalizes for multiplex networks of any size (considering the number of oscillators in each layer and/or the number of layers).